 In my early teenage years I put on extra weight due to irregular meals and unhealthy snacking.
 After going on a balanced diet and incorporating daily physical activity, I quickly returned to my ideal weight.
-I realised early on how important it was to have a regular meal schedule, eat whole, homemade foods and move my body.
+I realised early on how important it was to have a regular meal schedule, eat homemade foods and move my body.
 It’s not always easy, but I enjoy the challenge of actively working towards a healthier lifestyle.

 As I look back on each of the different stages in my life, I can see I was always health conscious, but I didn't always make the best choices.
 The more I researched and learned about nutrition, I made changes to my diet and lifestyle.
 I know which foods give me more energy, which foods I am sensitive to and which foods to avoid for healthy glowing skin and a good night sleep.
-Although, there are many fad-diets and different dietary theories, I have found a way of eating that works best for me.
+Although, there are many fad-diets and different dietary theories, I found a way of eating that works best for me.

 In July of 2017, I enrolled in the Institute for Integrative Nutrition to become an Integrative Nutrition Health Coach.
-IIN teaches two important concepts.
+IIN teaches two important concepts:

 Bio-individuality.
 We are all unique!
 We can see our uniqueness in the clothes we wear, the careers we pursue and the activities we enjoy.
 Discovering our bio-individuality takes time and constant effort.
 It can also change over time.
-It requires us to look inwards and listen to what our body wants and needs.
+It requires us to look inwards and listen to our body’s wants and needs.